WUSTL-CSE222-FS18/studio-01-studio_shanglin_jiemiao/README.md

 (5 minutes) Designers: Present your revised, final solutions and get the Customers' feedback.
 Customers: Evaluate the proposed solution based on the Criteria you selected.

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***
+##### Answer:
+Although our product can improve the experience when students are walking to the school, the safety concern is difficult to be solved.

+Yes, it can have a lot of other functions such as taking classes, doing labs, and etc, when we have a fund raising.

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
 Was it substantially different than what you may have initially envisioned?***
+##### Answer:

+Yes, students are satisfied with these functions we designed.
+However, it is difficult to fulfill all the functions.
 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.

 ## Part 2: Summary